-Aside from the wide range of fun and activities that are part of the everyday life of a Dean Close Pre-Prep pupil, they may also participate in wider activities further enhancing their educational and recreational development.
+Aside from the wide range of fun and activities that are part of the everyday life of a Dean Close Pre-Prep pupil, they may also participate in wider activities further enhancing their educational, personal and recreational development.

 This is a club for children in Years One and Two and builds on fitness and skills for a given sport each week.
 The aim is to raise their skill levels in areas such as agility, co-ordination, speed and endurance.
 The focus sport is changed through the term and staff from across the School sometimes also come and deliver a skill session in their area of expertise.
 The club develops a child’s understanding of health, fitness, team work and sportsmanship and of course their fitness!

-Our extracurricular Gymnastics club is run by Lisa Privett and staff from the Happy Days Gym Club.
-Lisa is a qualified British Gymnastics Association qualified coach in Pre-School, General and Artistic Gymnastics.
-These classes include the introduction and reinforcement of Gymnastics and Movement skills based on the BGA awards covering the main skills of Action/Balance and Co-ordination.
+These classes include the introduction and reinforcement of gymnastics and movement skills based on the BGA Awards covering the main skills of action, balance and co-ordination.
 They also build on strength, flexibility, body awareness and the performance of gymnastic skills.

 The Reception group is designed specifically to aid young children with the natural transition from pre-school activities.
-The class includes the introduction and reinforcement of Gymnastic and Movement skills and associated language.
-Specific planned activities continue to build on strength, flexibility & body awareness preparation, which are essential for the further development of safe, progressive gymnastic skills.
 Through a variety of large apparatus set-ups including bars / vault / bench & beam, children are given the opportunity to consolidate a range of activities.

 In the Year One and Two groups, the emphasis is placed on the performance of the gymnastic skills.
 Additional strength, flexibility and body awareness activities are worked on which not only build on the physical development but also increases the child’s confidence and overall body management.
-Additional gymnastic skills and their variations are introduced and developed.
-Sequence building, large apparatus skills on bars, floor, vault, beam & bench are all covered throughout each term.
+Sequence building, large apparatus skills on bars, floor, vault, beam & bench are all covered.

 The lessons are structured towards preparing pupils for examination goals with the Associated Board of Music, as well as playing other pieces for fun, which develop or consolidate particular techniques.